 How does TexasPowerGuide.com support itself?

-Why doesn’t PowerToChoose.org offer equivalent capabilities for free?
+Why doesn’t PowerToChoose.org offer equivalent search capabilities?

 You’ll have to ask them.
 If someday they do, then our job will be done.